Unofficially, off-page SEO is link building. And link building is a BIG deal.

 In summary:

-on-page and off-page SEO works together.
+On-page and off-page SEO work together.
 While they have similar end goals, they fulfill different aspects.

 And evidently, you have more control over the on-page than the off-page.